Compound Selection Decisions: An Almost SURE Approach: Extensions

+In our second extension, we discuss how \assure{} can enable practitioners to \emph{ensemble} multiple decision rules.
+For instance, one decision rule may come from a nonparametric EB model without modeling $z$-dependence---in which $\mu_i \mid z_i \iid G_1$ for some $G_1$ modeled nonparametrically, perhaps estimated through nonparametric maximum likelihood.
+Another may come from a parametric EB model that considers contextual information---$\mu_i \mid z_i \sim G_2(\cdot \mid z_i)$, where $G_2(\cdot)$ is parametric \textsc{close-gauss} and estimated via plug-in methods.
+Yet another method may simply try to estimate $\E[Y_i \mid z_i] = \E[\mu_i \mid z_i]$ flexibly.

-Given this observation, a simple construction is the following.
-Let $m_{\hat G_1}^{(-i)}(y,\sigma)$ be a posterior mean function obtained by applying an empirical Bayes method on the data $(Y_{-i},\sigma_{-i})$.
-Let $m_{\hat G_2}^{(-i)}(y,\sigma)$ denote the same for a different empirical Bayes method.
-Finally, let $\widehat{f}^{(-i)}$ denote a machine learning model trained using the data $(Y_{-i},X_{-i})$.
-Consider the class of decision rules which selects a unit whenever the ensemble prediction of these models is greater than the implementation cost:
+This is made tractable with leave-one-out cross-fitting.
+For the example above, for each $i=1,\ldots,n,$ let $m_{\hat G_1}^{(-i)}(y, z)$ be a posterior mean function fitted on the data $ (Y_ {-i},z_{-i})$.
+Let $m_{\hat G_2}^{(-i)}(y, z)$ denote the analogous leave-one-out posterior mean for a second empirical Bayes method.
+Finally, let $\hat{f}^{ (-i)}$ denote a regression model trained using the data $(Y_{-i},z_{-i})$.
+We may consider the class of decision rules which selects a unit whenever the ensembled prediction is greater than the implementation cost: